General (DC Comics): Costumes

 He likes to play dress up, changing several costumes and identities in his career.
 Starting from a simple military themed garb, he then adopted the Red Robin suit, discarded from a dimension hopping Jason Todd, using the Bat-Family themed identity to pave off for his return as the new Anarchy.

 As Anarchy he uses a modified version of the original Anarky suit, adapted to fit his broader and sturdier physical build and with an angrier mask.

 Explosives expertise

 Both as Red Robin and as Anarky, Armstrong is shown able to create and set complex explosive traps, drawing Tim Drake in a mined warehouse and managing to wound him seriously.
-As Anarky he wears a special cane with remote controller trigger, making him able to detonate explosives carefully hidden through the battlefield.
+As Anarky he wears a special cane with a remote-controlled trigger, making him able to detonate explosives carefully hidden through the battlefield.

 Other versions

 Legends of the Dark Knight #55–57, set in the near-future, features an adult Ulysses Armstrong as one of a number of crime bosses contacted by Vigil, Inc., a corrupt private police force which is actually a protection racket for criminals.
 This adult version of the General wears modern military gear, rather than the historic costumes of his younger self, and surrounds himself with women who have general's stars tattooed on their foreheads.